 Health Insurance COST SHARE:

 All eligible employees shall contribute an established contribution of the health insurance monthly premium for the type of health insurance (individual or family coverage) that the employee has elected.
-All employee contributions to the monthly premium through payroll deduction will be made with pre-tax dollars, unless the employee chooses otherwise.
+All employee contributions to the monthly premium through payroll deduction will be made with pre-tax dollars unless the employee chooses otherwise.

-Current PPO Health Insurance Plan
+Current PPO Health Insurance Plan (not available to employees hired after 1/1/2018)

 2021- 15% employee monthly premium contribution for Individual or Family coverage